An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality: Abstract

 \section{Abstract}

-We consider moduli spaces of Azumaya algebras on K3 surfaces.
-In some cases we prove a derived equivalence between Azumaya algebras on on K3 surfaces.
-We also prove that when $\chi(A)=0$, and $c_2(A)$ is within $2r$ of its minimal bound where $r^2$ is the rank of $A,$ then the moduli space is a projective surface if it is non-empty.
+We consider moduli spaces of Azumaya algebras on K3 surfaces and construct an example.
+In some cases we show a derived equivalence which corresponds to a derived equivalence between twisted sheaves.
+We prove if $A$ and $A'$ are Morita equivalent Azumaya algebras of degree $r$ then $2r$ divides $c_2(A) - c_2(A')$.
+In particular this implies that if $A$ is an Azumaya algebra on a K3 surface and $c_2(A)$ is within $2r$ of its minimal bound then the moduli stack of Azumaya algebras with the same underlying gerbe, if non empty, is a proper algebraic space.

 \begin{section}{Introduction} In this paper we investigate specific examples of moduli spaces of Azumaya algebras on K3 surfaces and their derived equivalences.